Disaster prevention and mitigation strategies: Strike early and often

 "Disaster recovery is dead.
 I think it's been dead for a long time," Alan Berman was saying.

-Disaster Recovery Institute International and former CIO at a major financial institution, should proclaim that information technology disaster recovery is dead.
+It might seem odd that Berman, executive director at the Disaster Recovery Institute International and former CIO at a major financial institution, should proclaim that information technology disaster recovery is dead.
 But the point was not to deny disasters -- they happen.
 Rather, that disaster recovery (DR) and business continuity have become synonymous.

 "We don't do recovery anymore, because what everybody wants is continuous operations," Berman said.